CURENT/andes/docs/source/tutorial.rst

     andes plot kundur_full_out.lst 0 2

-In this command, - ``andes plot`` is a plotting command for TDS output files.
+In this command, ``andes plot`` is the plotting command for TDS output files.
 ``kundur_full_out.lst`` is list file name. ``0`` is the index of ``Time`` for the x-axis. ``2`` is the index of ``GENROU omega 0``.
 Note that for the the file name, either ``kundur_full_out.lst`` or ``kundur_full_out.npy`` works, as the program will